 The NAP.se was published at the end of February 2015 with the objective of improving the life situation of all affected patients and their relatives.
-It was commissioned by the BMGF and written by the NKSE (National Coordination Office for Rare Diseases).
+It was commissioned by the Federal Ministry for Health and written by the NKSE (National Coordination Office for Rare Diseases).